Beroun: Administrative division

+Etymology

+The initial name of the settlement was Verona.
+The settlement was named after the Italian city of Verona, but it is unclear why.
+According to one theory, Italian merchants from Verona settled in the settlement at the time of its founding.
+The name was gradually distorted to Berona, Berún, Beraun and finally Beroun.

 Geography

 Beroun is located about 26 km southwest of Prague.
 It lies at the confluence of the Berounka and Litavka rivers, in the valley of the rivers.
 The Loděnice River flows through Beroun-Hostim in the easternmost part of the municipal territory and then joins the Berounka just outside the territory of Beroun.

 The surrounding landscape is hilly.
 The southern part of the municipal territory, including the built-up area, lies in the Hořovice Uplands.
 The northern part lies in the Křivoklát Highlands.
 The highest point is the Děd hill at 493 m above sea level.
 The lowest point is the river basin of the Berounka, at 212 m.